 When looking at tax refund cycle dates keep in mind that the dates on the chart are not set in stone.
 These dates are composed of previous year’s trends.
 Additionally, your return may take longer than projected because there could have been some issues that came up when an IRS representative was reviewing your tax return.
 This is why we always recommend that you wait a couple of days after you have filed your return to check the Where’s My Refund Tool.

-The 2017 tax season is currently set to start in January and should end on April 15, 2017.
+The 2018 tax season is currently set to start in mid-January and should end on April 15, 2018.
 This means that you need to file your tax return forms as soon as possible to receive your largest refund ever.
 They have tax experts to help you through the process and their software is very easy to use.